The Right to Privacy

 Module 1: General Overview of Trends in Digital Rights Globally and Expected Developments

 In the last decade, there have been considerable developments relating to the exercise of the right to privacy online.

 The last decade saw the coming into force of the General Data Protection Regulation (GDPR).
 The coming into force of the GDPR was a significant development as it exposed the increasing need to protect the right to privacy in the rapidly changing technological landscape.
 Human Rights Watch has noted that comprehensive data protection laws are vital for securing human rights.
 It further stated that the GDPR has developed new safeguards that are necessary for the advancement of human rights in a digital age.
-In particular, it protects people against gratuitous data collection.
-Since coming into effect, to date, approximately 95 000 complaints have been filed, and 59 000 breaches have been reported, with approximately 60 million euros worth of fines imposed.(1)
+In particular, it protects people against gratuitous and excessive data collection.
+From the time it came into effect until 2019, approximately 95 000 complaints were filed, and 59 000 breaches were reported, with approximately 60 million euros worth of fines being imposed.(1)

-The California Consumer Privacy Act (CCPA) came into effect in January 2020, seeking to address how private companies are allowed to collect and use data of California residents.
+Another flagship data protection law, the California Consumer Privacy Act (CCPA), also came into effect in January 2020, seeking to address how private companies are allowed to collect and use the data of California residents.
 The CCPA allows residents of California to know:

 - What personal information a data company has collected about them.

 - What personal information third parties have obtained about them.

 - The specific personal information a company has compiled about them.

 - Specific inferences that have been made about them based on their personal information.(2)